 The moment you walk outside the airport and leave customs, you will see a huge crowd of people waiting, most of them taxi drivers.
 There is an escalator to go upstairs to departures (in the photo).
 We always ask our Uber driver to pick us up there.

-You can also use it at the Pavas International Airport, where many of the local flights from Nature Air depart.
+You can also use it at the Pavas International Airport, where many of the local flights from Nature Air arrive and depart.

 Select a Nearby Landmark for Your Destination

 Since addresses don’t exactly exist in Costa Rica, find a nearby landmark on the map to set as your location.
 When we stayed at our Airbnb in San Jose, we set it to the Universal store across the street.
 Pretty much everyone uses Waze since it works the best in Costa Rica so once you get in the car, you can tell the driver to put the landmark in Waze and have them drop you off where you need to go.